-The rise of “Pet Parenting” refers to the increasing tendency of people to treat their pets like family members.
+Pet Parenting refers to the tendency of people to treat their pets like family members.
 As a result of this trend, people are spending more on higher quality and more premium food, as well as a more diverse range of products and services.
 This underlying trend that drives the long-term structural growth of the pet care market remains robust, shifting spend towards higher quality nutrition, a more diverse range of accessories and wider adoption of services.